On profinite subgroups of an algebraic group over a local field: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Bertrand R\'emy and the anonymous reviewers for the careful reading they have done of this text; and Philippe Gille, Brian Conrad and Giancarlo Lucchini-Arteche for their remarks.
+The author is grateful to Bertrand R\'emy and the anonymous reviewers for the careful reading they have done of this text; and Philippe Gille, Brian Conrad and Giancarlo Lucchini-Arteche for their remarks.

+The author also would like to warmly thank an anonymous referee for their comments and suggestions that led to Proposition \ref{prop:structure:pseudo:reductive} and Theorem \ref{thm:structure:quasi:reductive}.

+The author is supported by the project ANR Geolie, ANR-15-CE40-0012, (The French National Research Agency).